 During your internship, you will gain experience serving Food for People clients directly, working with volunteers and staff, learning about program management and development, and will represent Food for People to the community.
 Applicants will be screened by our Direct Services Manager and staff coordinators representing the programs for which you might intern with.

-To apply, please email a cover letter and resume to our Direct Services Manager: firstname.lastname@example.org.
+To apply, please email a cover letter and resume to our Volunteer & Direct Services Manager: firstname.lastname@example.org.
 Letters of recommendation are not required, but they can help your application.